bnelson-mtb/snake-game/Snake/README.md

 # Comments to Evaluators:
 This project contains the main functionality of the Snake Client.
-It uses the rest of the solution (the networking library) to communicate with the server.
+It uses the rest of the solution (the networking library) to communicate with the server (provided for us in the assignment's starter code).

+This library primarily handles the storing and drawing of the objects received by the server.

 # Assignment Specific Topics
-n/a
+- Networking.
+- Model, View, Controller separation.

 # Consulted Peers:
 n/a

-# References:
-n/a

 # Use of AI
-n/a
+- The built-in auto-complete of the Rider IDE was used on occasion.
+- Copilot was used to better understand how to actually use the BECanvas API.